Three-Stream Temporal-Shift Attention Network Based on Self-Knowledge Distillation for Micro-Expression Recognition: Introduction

 To address the above challenges, we propose a three-stream temporal-shift attention network based on self-knowledge distillation called SKD-TSTSAN in this paper.
-Firstly, we use the TSCNN \cite{song2019recognizing} as our baseline, which consists of three streams, namely static-spatial stream (S-stream), local-spatial stream (L-stream), and dynamic-temporal stream (T-stream).
+Firstly, we use the TSCNN \citep{song2019recognizing} as our baseline, which consists of three streams, namely static-spatial stream (S-stream), local-spatial stream (L-stream), and dynamic-temporal stream (T-stream).
 The inputs of the three streams are the whole facial image, the concatenation of $n\times n$ localized facial images, and optical flow images, respectively.
 The three recognition streams are finally fused into a fully connected layer for MER tasks.

-Targeting the low intensity of MEs, we add pre-trained magnification networks \cite{oh2018learning} to the head of each convolutional stream based on transfer learning.
-For an end-to-end framework, a magnification network without an encoder is employed.
-Since ME only appears in local regions of the face, we incorporate efficient channel attention (ECA) modules \cite{wang2020eca} into the L-stream to encourage the network to focus on significant local regions.
+To tackle the low intensity of MEs, we introduce a motion magnification network \citep{oh2018learning} at the head of each convolutional stream.
+This module enhances subtle muscle motions, making the features of apex frames and optical flow fields more discriminative.
+Since MEs typically appear in localized facial regions, such as the mouth and eyebrows, the input to the L-stream often contains redundant information.
+To address this, we incorporate efficient channel attention (ECA) modules \citep{wang2020eca} into the L-stream, enabling the network to focus on meaningful local regions while ignoring redundant information.